Madhur Anand

-Scientific Career
+Scientific career

 Anand completed her PhD in theoretical ecology at Western University in 1997 and conducts research on ecological change and sustainability science.
-Her topics of research include coupled human-environment systems and forest and forest-grassland mosaic ecosystems, and especially how sources of stress and disturbance, such as agriculture and climate change, impact these ecosystems across different spatial scales and time scales.
-She uses simulation modelling, statistical tools, dendrochronology, and other observational methods.
-She is a full professor in the School of Environmental Sciences at the University of Guelph where she leads the Global Ecological Change and Sustainability lab.
+She was a postdoctoral fellow at the University of Trieste, the Hebrew University of Jerusalem, Utrecht University and the University of New Mexico.
+She has been a visiting professor at McGill University and Princeton University.
+Her research topics include coupled human-environment systems and forest and forest-grassland mosaic ecosystems, with a particular focus on how sources of stress and disturbance, such as agriculture and climate change, affect these ecosystems across different spatial and temporal scales.
+She uses mathematical and simulation modelling, statistical tools, dendrochronology, and other observational methods.
+She is a full professor in the School of Environmental Sciences at the University of Guelph, where she has led the Global Ecological Change and Sustainability lab as a researcher for over 25 years.
+She has co-authored over 190 peer-reviewed scientific publications.